 What does a Party Wall Surveyor do?

 A Party Wall Surveyor makes sure notices are served properly.
-He or she prepares and agrees an Award and a Schedule of Condition.
-He or she will look at the works proposed and raise any queries regarding the works to ensure they are in accordance with the Act.
+They will prepare and agree an award, and a Schedule of Condition.
+The surveyor will look at the works proposed and raise any queries regarding the works.
+They will also ensure works are in accordance with the Act.

 What is an Award or Party Wall Agreement?

-This sets out the works to be carried out, how they are carried out and usually includes a pre-work Schedule of Condition of the adjoining owner’s property.
-This protects all parties if damage arises during the works and assists in avoiding or resolving any disputes.
+This sets out the works to be carried out and how they are carried out.
+It usually includes a pre-work Schedule of Condition of the adjoining owner’s property.
+This protects all parties if damage arises during the works.
+It also assists in avoiding or resolving any disputes.

 Have you received a notice and don’t know what to do next?

-Please feel free to post below any particular Party Wall questions you may have, one of our specialist Chartered Surveyors would be delighted to help.
+Please feel free to let us have any Party Wall questions you may have.
+One of our specialist Chartered Surveyors will be delighted to help.

 If you are involved in any Party Wall matters or have received a notice and would like some advice, please Contact Us